ScratchLang/ScratchLang/README.md

 ## Contributing
 I am currently putting comments in my code so people understand it.
 So for some sections, you will have to guess what the bash does.
 Sorry.
 # Notice
-Right now the default decompiler is set to the Python version, which currently can't decompile blocks yet.

-If you want to use the Shell Script version that has blocks, follow these steps.
+Right now the default decompiler is set to the Python version.
+If you want to use the Shell Script version, follow these steps.

   1. Run scratchlang, then press A to enable developer mode
   2. Press D to change the decompilation script.